Welcome to the APA Div. 36 Student Involvement page! Student affiliates of Div. 36 have the following benefits:

 Be sure to put your name [FORMAT NOTE: Please bold "your name"] in the command.
 When approved by the list owner you will be added to the list with the email address from which you sent the command.
 You will receive welcome messages confirming your addition to the list.
 These messages will contain guidelines for using an APA listserv.

 Once you are subscribed to the list, you can send a message to the list using the address Div36sats@lists.apa.org.

 To unsubscribe from the list, simply put the command below in the body of an email message, leaving the subject line blank:

-We are pleased to give special recognition to our midyear 2016 Student Research Spotlight Student Poster Award winners.
+We are pleased to give special recognition to our mid-year Student Research Spotlight Student Poster Award winners.
 Congratulations to these talented and hardworking students.
-We plan to feature more student work at upcoming APA and midyear meetings.
+We plan to feature more student work at upcoming APA Annual Conventions and mid-year division meetings.

 "Religious Development in African American Adolescents: Growth Patterns that Offer Protection in the Context of Stressful Life Events"

 "Reliability and Validity of the Circumplex Religious Orientation Inventory (CROI)"

 Steven L. Isaak